 While this seems to be great news, one should think of what kind of implications will arise out of this change.
 I can think of a few of them

 1. It will not be easy to buy life insurance

-2. Chances of Fraud in life insurance space
+2. Chances of Fraud in the life insurance space

-Already, there are many frauds which happen in life insurance space from customer’s side.
-I remember an episode of Crime Petrol, where a man planned his death so that his family can get the life insurance money, however he didn’t get the money because he was not able to execute the plan.
+Already, there are many frauds that happen in life insurance space from the customer’s side.
+I remember an episode of Crime Petrol, where a man planned his death so that his family can get the life insurance money, however, he didn’t get the money because he was not able to execute the plan.

 What do you think about this latest development?
 If you hold a life insurance policy already, how do you see this new change?

 Jagoinvestor is an initiative towards creating happy investors who take prudent and right financial decisions in their life.

 Here is the list of some of our best content.